PagoPlus/numscriptex/guides/builder.md

 Required fields:
 - account: account whose the money will go to
-- amount: amount of money transferred (accepts both integer and float), but be aware that:
-  - this field is treated as the literal amount you want to send (e.g. if yout want to send $5, your amount field must be 5 or 5.0)
+- amount: amount of money transferred.
+Be aware that this field only accepts integer values, so if you want to send $5 your amount field value should be 500.
-  - Numscript treats its amounts as integers insted of literals like `Numscriptex`(e.g. $5 would be 500), so the script generated will send 500 instead of 5.
 - type: the amount type, accepts two values:
   - fixed: treats the `amount` field as a number
   - percent: treats the `amount` field as a percentage value